 In June 2002, as part of the amended and restated 31st Street Project Development Agreement and other documents, the Authority agreed to purchase the property and building improvements, at 300 Atlantic Avenue, known as Beach Quarters Inn.
 The purchase of this property occurred in October 2002.
 In August 2012, the Authority approved a lease agreement with Pinnacle Holdings VIII, LLC.
-The initial lease term is for five years beginning October 1, 2012 and expiring September 30, 2017.
-The rent was \$184,190.73 per annum, escalating 3% each year, and is paid in equal installments in June, July, and August.
+The initial lease term was for five-years beginning October 1, 2012 and expiring September 30, 2017.
+The tenant was evicted for failing to pay the July and August 2016 rent installments and the lease was terminated.
+The building was demolished in fiscal year 2017.